跳转至

 A -.-> B -.-> C -.-> D

-Customization: can be configured in Front Matter in the following ways
+Can be configured in Front Matter in the following ways:

 1) Configure a simple author: via field name